 Inclusive Excellence brings together a comprehensive knowledge base – research and theory – from a variety of sources.
 Within this framework there are some concepts and terms that are fundamentally linked to the educational mission and institutional practice, and thus deserve to be highlighted.
 The definitions have been categorized by four essential pillars of Inclusive Excellence – Diversity, Equity, Inclusion and Excellence.

-Visit our Contacts page to find the right people to ask about everything Inclusive Excellence and IDEASS has to offer.
+Visit our Contacts page to find the right people to ask about everything Inclusive Excellence and Student Affairs have to offer.

 Inclusive Excellence is a planning process intended to help each UW System institution establish a comprehensive and well-coordinated set of systemic actions that focus specifically on fostering greater diversity, equity, inclusion, and accountability at every level of university life.
 The central premise of Inclusive Excellence holds that UW System colleges and universities need to intentionally integrate their diversity efforts into the core aspects of their institutions—such as their academic priorities, leadership, quality improvement initiatives, decision-making, day-to-day operations, and organizational cultures—in order to maximize their success.